AalaaGhanam/big-o/README.md

 _(Binary search)_

 ### O(n log n) — Linearithmic
-O(n log n) linearithmic time: repeatedly divide a set of data in half, and then process those halves independently with a sub algorithm that has a time complexity of O(N), will have an overall time complexity of O(N log N).
+O(n log n) linearithmic time: repeatedly divide a set of data in half, and then process those halves independently with a sub algorithm that has a time complexity of O(N), will have an overall time complexity of o(n log n).
 _(Merge sort, Quicksort, Heap sort and others.)_

+### O(2^n) — Exponential
+O(2^n) —  runtime complexities are often seen in recursive functions that make 2 recursive calls and pass in the problem size of N-1.
+_(Fibonacci)_

 _______
 ```